The STM By-Laws are also available to download in PDF format.

 - A maximum of nine (9) members elected to un-designated seats;

-- A maximum of six (6) members elected to designated seats representing the following defined member groups and/or a specific age group:
+- A maximum of six (6) members elected to designated seats representing the following defined member groups and/or career stage group:

 - Small companies (Fee categories 0-3);